Updated: Feb 9

 10. Complete the Express Entry Profile

 In this step, you must fill in identification information, gender, date of birth and click next.

 Then you must include your marital status; in our case, we checked common law in this option.
 The answer is according to your situation.

 Then comes a confirmation question asking if that person or people will accompany you to Canada.

 In our case, we checked yes, so a new series of questions appeared to identify my family member

-Once you have answered all of the above, you will be presented with a series of options to continue completing your profile.
-This is an example with our profile.
+Once you have answered all the above, you will be presented with a series of options to continue completing your profile.
+This is an example of our profile.

 10.1 Personal details

 Within this category, you must confirm your name, make sure that it is written the same as in your passport and click on next